Windsor Locks station

-The current station has only a small platform and shelter.
-A new station with high-level platforms is planned to be built in downtown Windsor Locks, where the station was located until 1981.
-The former station building at that site is listed on the National Register of Historic Places as Windsor Locks Passenger Station.
+The first station in Windsor Locks opened in 1839.
+It was rebuilt in 1875.
+That building was listed on the listed on the National Register of Historic Places as Windsor Locks Passenger Station in 1975.
+Amtrak opened a new station south of the downtown area in 1981.
+A new station with full-length high-level platform is under construction in downtown Windsor Locks, with completion expected in September 2025.

 History

+Previous stations

 The Hartford and New Haven Railroad opened through Windsor Locks in 1839.
 The New York, New Haven, and Hartford Railroad, its successor, built a new station in the town center in 1875.
 The station building was closed by Penn Central in 1971; Penn Central and later Amtrak passengers continued to use the platform, but Penn Central used the interior as a signal workshop.
 Penn Central later attempted to demolish the station, but a local group succeeded in having it listed on the National Register of Historic Places in 1975.
 Amtrak bought the Springfield Line infrastructure, including the "remarkably intact" station, in 1976.
 Service moved to the current location – a new park and ride stop just south of Interstate 91 – in 1981.